allengustrowsky/pullRequestTest/README.md

 # pullRequestTest
 Trying out a pull request.
-This sentence contains the mi5take to be fixed.
+This sentence contains the mistake to be fixed.